 - Four black students from North Carolina A&T State University sat down at the “whites only” lunch counter inside a Greensboro Woolworth store, a protest that lasted weeks and pressured governments to pass desegregation laws (1960)

 - Canada introduced the Civil Marriage Act, making Canada the fourth country to sanction same-sex marriage (2005)

 - Jóhanna Sigurðardóttir was elected the first female Prime Minister of Iceland, becoming the first openly gay head of state in the modern world (2009)

-Today is also the first day of Black History Month in the U.S., the day four black students staged their sit-in at a lunch counter, and the birthday of Langston Hughes, the black American poet and prominent figure of the Harlem Renaissance (1902-1967).
+Today is also the first day of Black History Month in the U.S., and the day four black students staged their sit-in at a lunch counter—and the anniversary of the birth of Langston Hughes, the black American poet and prominent figure of the Harlem Renaissance.
+(1902-1967).